yugabyte/yugabyte-db/docs/content/preview/migrate/migrate-steps.md

 #### Accelerate data export for MySQL or Oracle

-If you want to speed up data export for MySQL/Oracle, you can set the environment variable `EXPERIMENTAL_FAST_EXPORT=1` when you run `export data` using yb-voyager.
+For MySQL or Oracle, you can optionally speed up data export by setting the environment variable `EXPERIMENTAL_FAST_EXPORT=1` when you run `export data` using yb-voyager.

 Consider the following caveats before using the feature: